npat-efault/picocom/picocom.1.md

     terminal.
 If **--exit-after** is set to zero, then picocom exits after opening and configuring the serial port, after sending the init string (if any, see option **--initstring**), and imediatelly when it becomes idle.
-When exiting with **--exit-after**, picocom observes the **--noreset** setting as usual.
+When exiting after being idle, picocom observes the **--noreset** setting as usual.
 (Default: not set).

-    NOTICE: If **--exit-after** is set, reading zero bytes from the standard input (which usually means that whatever was connected there has been closed), will not cause picocom to exit.
-Instead, picocom will keep running without reading from stdin, and will exit only when it becomes idle for the specified time, or if killed by a signal.
+    NOTICE: If **--exit-after** is set, reading zero bytes from the standard input (which usually means that whatever was connected there has been closed), will *not* cause picocom to exit.
+Instead, picocom will keep running, without reading from stdin, and will exit only when it becomes idle for the specified time, or if it is killed by a signal.
 If **--exit-after** is *not* set, then reading zero bytes from the standard input causes picocom to exit, after the contents of its output queue have been transmitted.